Community Pharmacy Technician certificate

 A practicum is required upon completion of the program.

-3. Strong oral & written knowledge of English.
+3. Strong oral and written knowledge of English.

 5. Typing speed of 30 wpm (attach copy of certification).
 More Information.